 terraform init in a directory that has a

-Typically, the only required parameters to the provider are what’s requried to authenticate.
-In many cases, however, it may make sense to customize the provider to your needs.
-Below we examine some of the optional settings that can be passed to the Cloudflare Provider.
+Typically, the only required parameters to the provider are those required to authenticate.
+However, you may want to customize the provider to your needs.
+The following section covers some that you can pass to the Cloudflare Terraform provider.